 According to countless wedding experts, fall has edged out summer as the most popular wedding season.
 With beautiful and natural colors, less humidity and more predictable weather, love is definitely in the air.

 Venues: Finding a Spot to Tie the Knot

-Nontraditional venues—such as barns, wineries, and industrial warehouses—are still popular, says Bruce Vassar of local weddding pros The Wedding Guys, who produce Unveiled, The Ultimate Wedding Planning Event, and the Twin Cities Bridal Show.
-Couples are also opting to create comfortable lounge spaces indoors, and utilizing the most of outdoor spaces (when weather permits).
-A fall wedding is the perfect time for a bonfire, complete with hot chocolate, apple cider, s’mores stations, and sparklers for the kids.
+Nontraditional venues—such as barns, wineries, and industrial warehouses—are still popular, says Bruce Vassar of local wedding pros The Wedding Guys, who produce Unveiled, The Ultimate Wedding Planning Event, and the Twin Cities Bridal Show.
+Couples are also opting to create comfortable lounge spaces indoors, and utilize the most of outdoor spaces (when weather permits).
+A fall wedding is a perfect time for a bonfire, complete with hot chocolate, apple cider, s’mores stations, and sparklers for the kids.
 (The couple should put someone in charge of tending the fire so they don’t have to worry about it.)
 Another trend is increased travel for guests, so venues with sleeping rooms are becoming more popular.
 “This, paired with more traditional fashion, means we will start to see more traditional ballroom weddings,” Vassar comments.

 Fashion: Dress to Impress